Roaring 20’s/ Traditional/ Dixieland/ Hot Jazz Programs

 Typical Songs: Tarantella, In Heaven There is No Beer, Cielito Lindo, La Cumparsita

 This program focuses on the hit parade between 1914- 1918.
-It features Vaudeville and then-commercial Tin Pan Alley hits, cake walks, waltzes, ragtime and very early Dixieland but also adds in waltzes and other early dances.
-This program can either be an all World War I jazz program or a mix of WW I jazz and patriotic/ soldier- themed music.
+It features Vaudeville and then-commercial Tin Pan Alley hits, ragtime and very early Dixieland and popular military music.
+We have several different WW I theme programs, featuring either popular music or featuring early Dixieland jazz.

-Typical Songs: Alexander’s Ragtime Band, At the Jazz Band Ball, Clarinet Marmalade, Bill Bailey
+Typical Songs: Alexander’s Ragtime Band, At the Jazz Band Ball, Clarinet Marmalade, Over There

 Commercial 60’s and Rock Program